DasIch/brownie/docs/api/terminal.rst

 Progress Bar
 ------------

-This is the 'low-level' progress bar implementation used by the :class:`~TerminalWriter`.
+This is the 'low-level' progress bar implementation used by :meth:`TerminalWriter.progress`.

 .. module:: brownie.terminal.progress